Shopify/channels-ui-docs/Content guidelines.md

 **Best practices:**

-1. Tell merchants where they need to go to resolve the issue, and be clear about when they are leaving Shopify
+1. Tell merchants where they need to go to resolve the issue, and be clear about when they are leaving Shopify.
-2. Provide a direct link or guide them
+2. Provide a direct link or guide them.
-3. Tell merchants what they need to do after they leave Shopify
+3. Tell merchants what they need to do after they leave Shopify.

 ---